 The hypnotic states form a large part of the spectrum of altered states of consciousness, the latter being a more inclusive term.
 As an example, meditation is another form of an altered state of consciousness

 Are people able to self-induce a state of hypnosis?

 Yes.
 Spontaneous self-induced hypnotic states are quite common and you have probably experienced those many times yourself without knowing it.
 Whenever you become absorbed in anything, as in daydreaming, reading a book, or watching a television program, you may slip into hypnosis to varying degrees.
-During such times you are usually very relaxed and oblivious of outside distractions.
+During such times you are usually very relaxed and oblivious to outside distractions.
 Self-induced states of hypnosis are very common among artists and creative people.

-What are preparations necessary to learn self-hypnosis?
+What are the preparations necessary to learn self-hypnosis?

 No preparations are necessary on your part for your first session of self-hypnosis.
 Just wear comfortable clothing.
 Also, do not take tranquilizers or relaxants within three hours of the session.

 What is the difference between self-hypnosis and meditation?

 Self-hypnosis is a condition in which your coach will teach you how to “program” your own subconscious mind.
 With the use of self-hypnosis, you will be able to continue programming yourself for the results you want, and the results will come much more quickly.

 Self-hypnosis differs from meditation in that during self-hypnosis the subconscious mind is in a state of focused concentration and receptivity — alert, accepting and digesting the specific suggestions that are being fed into it.
 Although meditation provides a very comfortable and relaxed state, generally, the subconscious mind is in a state of relative inactivity and is too passive to digest the suggestions one might give himself.